How Much Magnesium for Sleep?

 Plenty of foods contain magnesium.
 Soy products, brown rice, and yogurt all contain high levels of magnesium.
 Peas and beans are also powerful sources of magnesium and can support a well-balanced diet as nutritious whole foods and plant proteins.

-This 24K Bone Broth by Kroma is flavorful, packed with nutrients, and includes magnesium as part of its star-studded ingredient list.
+This 24K Chicken Bone Broth by Kroma is flavorful, packed with nutrients, and includes magnesium as part of its star-studded ingredient list.

 The Bottom Line